anto-aws/robo4kids/README.md

 If you want to know more about how we develop our project and the services involve, please visit this [link](../robomaker-robo4kids/documentation/README.md).

-## Instructions for deployment
+## Instructions for deploying the develop environment

 ---

 ### First, some considerations...

 - We used as a base [this workshop](https://robomakerworkshops.com/ws/teleop_robomaker) and built our solution on top so the first steps are going to be similar.
 - We will deploy resources we are not going to use in our project but are used in the workshop (this is part of the work in progress).
 - The instructions below are enough to launch Robo4Kids.
 It is not necessary to visit the link of the teleop-workshop.

 ### 1. Setting up the environment

 Select the region US East (N. Virginia) us-east-1 and launch the [CloudFormation stack](https://console.aws.amazon.com/cloudformation/home#/stacks/new?templateURL=https://s3.amazonaws.com/assets.robomakerworkshops.com/cfn/bootstrap.cfn.yaml&region=us-east-1):

 ![Stack](resources/images/1-cloudformation-stack.png)